Introduction to PostgreSQL Case Insensitive

 Below is the parameter description syntax of PostgreSQL case insensitive.

-- Select –This operation is defined as select the column rows from using doesn’t care about casting.
+- Select – The “SELECT” operation defines the retrieval of rows from a column without considering any casting requirements.
 We have to use the citext extension to retrieve records from the table.

 - Create extension – This is defined as creating an extension name as citext in PostgreSQL.
 So, for example, we can create this extension to define the case insensitive.

 - Citext – This is the extension used in PostgreSQL case insensitive.
-If we have to fetch records from the string table without casting, then we have to use the citext extension in PostgreSQL.
+If we have to fetch records from the string table without casting, we must use the citext extension in PostgreSQL.

-- Where condition – We are using the where condition in PostgreSQL to retrieve the specified records from the table.
-We have used where condition to using citext extension in PostgreSQL.
+- Where condition – We use the where condition in PostgreSQL to retrieve the specified records from the table.
+We have used the where condition to use the citext extension in PostgreSQL.

-- Lower – This function is used in the query of case insensitive.
+- Lower – The lower function is employed in case-insensitive queries.
 While using the lower function, it will not issue the error of typecasting.

-- Create index – We are creating an index on the column while using the lower function.
-This is defined as to create the index by using the lower function in PostgreSQL.
+- Create index – We create an index on the column using the lower function.
+To create an index in PostgreSQL using the lower function, you can follow these steps.

 - Below is the working of case insensitive query in PostgreSQL.

-- Now, we are using citext extension to work query of case insensitive in PostgreSQL.
-By default, PostgreSQL has not installed the citext extension; we need to first install the same on our server to use this extension.
+- Now, we are using citext extension to work on case-insensitive query in PostgreSQL.
+By default, PostgreSQL has not installed the citext extension; we need first to install the same on our server to use this extension.

 select * from stud2 where name::citext in ('ABC', 'PQR');